 Occupying a space where fashion meets art, the account of former architect Ehsan presents couture shoots in museums, outfits inspired by exhibitions and collaborations with art-world characters.

 Based in Lagos, Nigeria, this account provides daily updates on all things related to Africa.
 Featuring names often little-known outside the continent, it’s a great way to beef up your knowledge of a fast-emerging category.

-As design critic for The New York Times, Alice Rawsthorn knows a thing or two about the field.
+As the former design critic for The New York Times, Alice Rawsthorn knows a thing or two about the field.
 Each week she picks a different topic — ‘Design on the rocks’ or ‘Design and colour’, for example — and uploads an image every day with an informative take on the subject.

 Describing herself as a ‘hungry art historian’, Izzy Lauder-Frost uses Instagram to share her favourite artworks and exhibitions, both current and past.
 Providing an invigorating mixture of contemporary art and Old Masters — with the odd champagne soirée included for good measure — her account is a fun take on working in the art world.

 Posting every few hours, this account is an anonymous user’s scrapbook of their favourite contemporary art from around the world.
 Whoever is behind it has seriously good taste.

 As co-chief art critic for The New York Times, Roberta Smith has her finger on the art-world pulse.
 Her account shares her thoughts on which current exhibitions shouldn’t be missed.

 With a brilliant eye for combining Old Masters with contemporary art and design, Axel Vervoordt’s Instagram showcases his most admired interiors — both those he’s visited and those he’s worked on, offering inspirational taste tips along the way.
 Fans include the rapper and designer Kanye West.